barseghyanartur/django-fobi/README.rst

 - Python 2.7, 3.4, 3.5, 3.6 and PyPy.

 Note, that Django 1.11 is not yet proclaimed to be flawlessly supported.
-The core and contrib packages have been tested against the alpha Django 1.11a1 PyPI release.
+The core and contrib packages have been tested against the Django 1.11.
 All tests have successfully passed, although it's yet too early to claim that Django 1.11 is fully supported.
-Certain dependencies (``django-formtools`` and ``easy-thumbnails``) have been installed from source (since versions supporting Django 1.11 are not yet released on PyPI.)
+Certain dependencies (``django-formtools``) have been installed from source (since versions supporting Django 1.11 are not yet released on PyPI.)

 Past
 ----